Spanish architecture: Mudéjar

-Mudéjar style or art is Christian architecture with Islamic influenced decoration that emerged in the Christian kingdoms of the north in the 12th century and spread with the Christian reconquest of the Iberian Peninsula.
-The reconquest brought Moorish craftsmen under Christian rule who then influenced architecture in the expanding Christian kingdoms.
-It is not a style of architecture; Mudéjar style refers to the application of Moorish style decorations or materials to whatever Christian architecture existed at the time, producing Mudéjar-Romanesque, Mudéjar-Gothic and Mudéjar-Renaissance.
+Mudéjar art, also known as Mudéjar style, emerged in the Christian kingdoms of the north in the 12th century and spread with the Christian reconquest of the Iberian Peninsula.
+The reconquest brought Moorish and Jewish craftsmen under Christian rule who then influenced the architecture of the expanding Christian kingdoms.
+It is not a style of architecture, the term Mudéjar style refers to the application of Moorish and Jewish styles of decoration or materials to whatever Christian architecture existed at the time.
+This produced Mudéjar-Romanesque, Mudéjar-Gothic and Mudéjar-Renaissance.

-Mudéjar art influenced Christian architecture through Islamic and Jewish constructive and decorative methods and was highly variable from region to region.
+Mudéjar style was highly variable from region to region as different Islamic and Jewish influences were adopted into the Christian architecture of different regions.
 Mudéjar is characterised by the use of brick as the main building material.
 The dominant geometrical character, distinctly Islamic, emerged conspicuously in the accessory crafts using cheap materials elaborately worked – tilework, brickwork, wood carving, plaster carving, and ornamental metals.
-Even after the Muslims were no longer employed, many of their methods and decorative styles continued to be applied to Spanish architecture.
+Even after the Muslims and Jews were no longer employed, many of their methods and decorative styles continued to be applied to Spanish architecture.

 Mudéjar style was born in the northern town of Sahagún.
-It spread to the rest of the Kingdom of León; Toledo, Ávila, Segovia, and later was spread to southern Spain by the Castile, especially Seville and Granada.
-However, the famous Mudéjar Rooms of the Alcázar of Seville, although often classified as Mudéjar style, are actually closely related to the Moorish Nasrid palace architecture of the Alhambra; the Christian king, Pedro of Castile commissioned Moorish architects from Granada to build them.
+It spread to the rest of the Kingdom of León; Toledo, Ávila, Segovia, and later was spread to southern Spain by Castile.
+However, the famous Mudéjar Rooms of the Alcázar of Seville, although often described as Mudéjar style, are actually closely related to the Moorish Nasrid palace architecture of the Alhambra, as the Christian king Pedro of Castile commissioned Moorish architects from Granada to build them.
 Centers of Mudéjar art are found in other cities Toro, Cuéllar, Arévalo and Madrigal de las Altas Torres.
 A separate tradition of Mudéjar style became highly developed in Aragon, with three main focuses at Zaragoza, Calatayud, and Teruel, during the 13th, 14th and 15th centuries.
 In Teruel a wide group of imposing churches and towers were built.
 Other fine examples of Mudéjar can be found in Casa de Pilatos in Seville, Santa Clara Monastery in Tordesillas, or the churches of Toledo, one of the oldest and most outstanding Mudéjar centers.
 In Toledo, the synagogues of Santa María la Blanca and El Tránsito (both Mudéjar though not Christian) deserve special mention.